JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-6.md

 ## Understanding Threat Actors
 * Threat Actor Types
   + APT - Advanced persistent threats.
 Highly sophisticate and well-funded group of attackers.
 Often linked to nation states.
 Utilize a long-term strategy.
   + Nation State Attacker - Backed and employed be governments.
+They seek to advance their country's interests and agenda.
     - China
     - Iran
     - Russia
     - North Korea
   + Organized Crime - Primarily motivated by money.
+If they only want money, that is a strong indicator that they fall into this category.
-  + Hacker -
+  + Hacker
-    - Script Kiddie - Unskilled Attacker.
-Uses premade tools with little sophistication.
+    - Unskilled Attacker/Script Kiddie - Uses premade tools with little sophistication.
+May purchase exploits online rather than write their own.
     - White Hat (ethical hacker)
     - Black Hack (malicious)
     - Grey Hat
   + Hacktivist - Driven by political, ideological, or social motivations.
 Anonymous is an example.
-  + Insider Threat - Someone working within the organization.
+  + Insider Threat - Someone working within the organization and has access to internal resources.
 Could be malicous or unintentional.
+    - Defense: DLP.
   + Competitor - Rare.
 Think Google trying to steal information from Microsoft.
-* Threat Actor Attributes
+* Threat Actor Attributes - Attackers vary based on their attributes.
   + Internal
   + External
-  + Resources/Funding
-  + Sophistication/Capability
+  + Resources/Funding - For example, a nation state attacker may have an abundance of resources, while a script kiddies may have no resources at all.
+  + Sophistication/Capability - A nation state attacker or APT probably has a very high level of sophistication, making them dangerous, while a script kiddie is very unsophisticated.
-* Threat Actor Motivations
+* Threat Actor Motivations - Attackers also vary based on their goals or motivations.
   + Data Exfiltration
   + Chaos
-  + Money
+  + Money - Almost certainly organized crime.
-  + Blackmail
+  + Blackmail - Maybe a disgruntled employee or
-  + Service Disruption
+  + Service Disruption - Maybe a competitor or nation state attacker.
-  + Political/Philosophical Beliefs
+  + Political/Philosophical Beliefs - Most likely a hacktivist.
+If the question mentions politics, or a cause, its probably taking about a hacktivist.
   + Ethical (White Hats)
   + Revenge
   + Espionage
-  + War
+  + War - Most likely a nation state attacker.
 # Threat Vectors and Attack Surfaces
 * Threat Vectors - How an attacker gets in.
   + Message Based - Uses communication platforms.